tox-rs/tox-human/src/groupchat_packets.md

 - if message id equals current one + 1 then
     - we received correct message id, so process it immediately/
     - processing packet deponds on `packet kind`, it is listed below.
-- get peer number and group connection again.
+- get peer number and conference connection again.
 - if the peer still exists and we received correct message id then
     - responds with ack.